 It can be difficult to talk in an informed and helpful manner about “fraud,” as this is a broad term that encompasses a wide range of accusations and possible consequences.
 The important thing to understand, however, is that being convicted of fraud is quite serious.

-As a criminal defense attorney, Angela Singleton has fought on the behalf of numerous defendants accused of fraud.
+As experienced criminal defense attorneys, The Oklahoma Criminal Defense Group has fought on the behalf of numerous defendants accused of fraud.
 This experience often proves vital in the courtroom, as fraud cases often turn on complicated questions of law and finance.

 What is Fraud?

 In general terms, fraud is defined as the willful use of dishonesty and deception in order to achieve some sort of gain, usually (but not always) financial.
 It is a common white collar crime that has been long-recognized across a variety of legal traditions, yet never seems to go away.